kimberli/interviews/README.md

 * **Balanced partition**: given a set of numbers, partition them so that the sums of the partitions are as close as possible
   * Greedy method: iterate through sorted list and add items to the smaller-sum partition
   * Dynamic programming: determine if a subset of the input sums to `n/2` (where `n` is the sum of the input numbers)
+* **LRU Cache**: implement a least-recently used cache
+  * Use two data structures: queue (implemented using doubly linked list) and hash table.
+Queue contains pages in access order & hash map maps pages to queue node

 ## Just Python Things
 ### Strings